Idriss-Malek/datacamp2023_challenge/README.md

 ### Test a Submission

 All submissions should be located in the `submissions` folder.
-For instance, for a submission named `my_submission`, it should be located in `submissions/my_submission`.
+For instance, for a submission named `starting-kit`, it should be located in `submissions/starting-kit`.

 To run a specific submission, you can use the `ramp-test` command line: